mrigankvashist/100-Days-of-Java/README.md

 - ### Print Increasing
 You are given a positive number n.
 You are required to print the counting from 1 to n.
 You are required to not use any loops.
 Complete the body of print Increasing function to achieve it.
 Use only <b>recursive</b> logic.

+- ### Factorial
+Calculate the factorial of the number.
+Don't change the signature of factorial function Use only <b>recursive</b> logic.

+- ### Power-linear
+You are given a number x.
+You are given another number n.
+You are required to calculate x raised to the power n.
+Don't change the signature of power function.
+Use only <b>recursive</b> logic.